 Only in India!

-This short but highly important article highlights some of the problems that travellers face when backpacking in India as well as some of the oddities of travelling in India as a westener and the psyhcology required to make the most out of your trip.
-A MUST READ!
+This short but highly important article highlights some of the problems that travelers face when backpacking in India as well as some of the oddities of travelling in India as a westerner and the psychology required to make the most out of your trip.

 Travel Advice